|

 in drains, etc.

-The sensor is usually placed high up if the detecting gas has
+The detector is usually placed high up if the detecting gas has

 less density than air, and low if it has higher density.